zeroluck/docs/sources/admin-guide/cache-refresh/index.md

   Method.

   1. _VDS Method:_ Any organization with a database like *mysql* can use the VDS method.
-This option can be enabled via the dropdown menu in Refresh Method option.
+This option can be enabled via the drop-down menu in Refresh Method option.

 ![Refresh VDS](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_cache_refresh_vds.png)

-  2. _Copy Method:_ If the organization has any kind of Active Directory/LDAP server, they are strongly recommended to use the *Copy Method* from the dropdown menu.
+  2. _Copy Method:_ If the organization has any kind of Active Directory/LDAP server, they are strongly recommended to use the *Copy Method* from the drop-down menu.

 ![Refresh Copy](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_cache_refresh_copy.png)